Gulu Water Supply and Sanitation Project: Phase 2

 to pump 30000 m3 of raw water per day on the Victoria Nile River, in the vicinity of Karuma (b) build a water purification plant at Karuma, that can produce 30,000m3 of potable water per day.
 The purification plant will have a storage reservoir "for storing drinking water".

 Other commitments include (c) construction of a drying facility for the sludge at the existing wastewater treatment plant in Gulu.
 The drying facility will sit on an area measuring 450 m2 and (d) Sogea-Satom will also be responsible for the installation of all the electrical, automation and remote management equipment of the entire system.

 This water infrastructure and sanitation project will benefit towns and communities along a 75 km corridor, between Karuma and Gulu, including: Kamdini, Koro Abili, Karuma, Bobi, Palenga and Minakuru.
 NWSC estimates that the project will benefit nearly 490,000 people in these small urban centres.
 In March 2022, another €26 million (UGX:94 billion), sourced from the World Bank, Kfw and the Ugandan Treasury, was injected into the second phase of this project.

 Ownership

-The Gulu water treatment facilities and sewage treatment and disposal system are wholly owned by the Government of Uganda, through the Uganda Ministry of Water and Environment.
-The facilities are operated and maintained by National Water and Sewerage Corporation, a government parastatal company, responsible for provision of potable water and sewerage services nationwide.
+The Gulu water treatment facilities, along with the sewage treatment and disposal system, are fully owned by the Government of Uganda through the Ministry of Water and Environment.
+Their operation and maintenance are handled by the National Water and Sewerage Corporation, a government-owned parastatal responsible for delivering potable water and sewerage services across the country.